eve.backend.windows.iocp

 Methods

-OsPoller create() @trusted nothrow @nogcCreate a new IOCP-based poller.
+OsPoller create() static @trusted nothrow @nogcCreate a new IOCP-based poller.

 bool isValid() @property const pure @safe nothrow @nogcCheck whether the poller has a valid IOCP handle.